xiph/rav1e/README.md

 # Building

-This repository uses a git submodule, to initialize it, do:
+This repository uses a git submodule.
+To initialize it, run:

 ```
 git submodule update --init
 ```

-This is also required everytime you switch branch or pull code and the submodule changed.
+This is also required every time you switch branches or pull a submodule change.

-In order to build the codec, you need yasm and cmake.
+In order to build the codec, you need perl, yasm and cmake.
 To install this on Ubuntu or Linux Mint, run:

 ```
-sudo apt install yasm cmake
+sudo apt install perl yasm cmake
 ```

 # Compressing video